Howly History, Family Crest & Coats of Arms

 The name Howly came to England with the ancestors of the Howly family in the Norman Conquest of 1066.
 The Howly family lived in Cheshire.
 The name, however, is a reference to the family's former place of residence Houlei, France.
 They took their name from this place in its local form, de Houlei, which literally translates as from Houlei.

 The surname Howly was first found in Cheshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
 Howle (Howl), is a small village in Shropshire, England that dates back to the Domesday Book of 1086.

 Early History of the Howly family

-Another 209 words (15 lines of text) covering the years 1829, 1766, 1848, 1828 and 1848 are included under the topic Early Howly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Howly research.
+Another 93 words (7 lines of text) covering the years 1829, 1766, 1848, 1828 and 1848 are included under the topic Early Howly History in all our PDF Extended History products and printed products wherever possible.

 Howly Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Howley, Howly, O'Howley and others.

 Early Notables of the Howly family (pre 1700)